bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Bugs.md

 ///BUG: View Controller does not dissmiss after clicking save on the send message modal view controller

 ///BUG: Unable to create a new message to send to the thread.
+/// Fixed weird X-code error where I was unable to use the segue identifier provided in the starter project.
+So I had to completely refactor the code for all dependency injections.